tmssoftware/TMS-FNC-Cloud-Pack/Google Vision/README.md

   ```

   </li>
-  <li>Assign the event OnScanImage and repaint the TTMSFNCImage instance
+  <li>Assign the event OnScanImage and repaint the TTMSFNCImage instance in the callback of the request

   ```delphi
   TMSFNCCloudGoogleVision1.OnScanImage := DoScanImage;